SBadovych/Premier-League-Stats-and-Predictor/README.md

 5. The predictions cannot account for a recent run of form.
 6. Point deductions have to be done manually, as in the case of Everton in the 2023-2024 season.
 7. The calculations sheet looks a bit messy.
 It is left as is for now, however I may come back to clean it up a bit later.
-8. In Ligue 1, Le Havre seems to break the game predictor, not sure why, will fix later.
-9. The macro set for leagues other than the Premier League work, however they do produce some errors.
-The script works fine, ignore them.
-10. In the table predictions, the "Most Likely Outcome" section sometimes has a team show for two places (e.g. 18th and 19th).
+8. In the table predictions, the "Most Likely Outcome" section sometimes has a team show for two places (e.g. 18th and 19th).
 This will be fixed in the future.
+9. Premier League seems to be the most reliable, with the predictor underestimating goal totals in Serie A and the Bundesliga, will have to look into this.